egvijayanand/dotnet-maui-templates/README.md

 * Name: (Short notation: `-n`)

-    The name of the file to create, _don't need to suffix it with .xaml_, it will get added.
+    The name of the project/page/view to create. _For pages/views, don't need to suffix it with .xaml_, it will get added.

     _If the name parameter is not specified, by default, the **.NET CLI template engine will take the current folder name as the filename** (current behaviour of the templating engine)._